Peter Hawkins

-Peter John Hawkins (3 April 1924 – 8 July 2006) was a British actor.
-From the 1950s to 1980s, he was one of the most sought-after voice artists for television.
+Peter John Hawkins (3 April 1924 – 8 July 2006) was a British actor whose career spanned from the mid-1940s to the early 1990s.
+Following his breakthrough in Royal Navy theatre performances subsequent to his survival of the sinking of HMS Limbourne, he developed into one of the most sought-after voice artists in the United Kingdom.

+He was best known for his vocal contributions to children's television series; this began with voicing Mr Turnip in the magazine series Whirligig.
+Hawkins voiced the title characters in Flower Pot Men, for which he invented their signature "Oddle Poddle" gibberish language, Spotty Dog in The Woodentops, all the characters in Captain Pugwash and The Adventures of Sir Prancelot, the narrator of SuperTed, and many of the characters in The Family-Ness, Jimbo and the Jet-Set and Penny Crayon.
+He also originated the role of Zippy in Thames Television's Rainbow.

+Outside of children's programming, he was well known for providing the original voices for the Daleks in Doctor Who, as well as being part of the ensemble cast for the sketch series Dave Allen at Large and voicing characters in commercials including the Smash Martians and Money in Access's "Your Flexible Friend" campaign.

 Early life

-Peter John Hawkins was born on 3 April 1924 in Hargwyne Street in Brixton, south London, to Detective Inspector John Stephen and piano player Doris Matilda.
+Peter John Hawkins was born on 3 April 1924 in Hargwyne Street in Brixton, south London, to Detective Inspector John Stephen and piano player Doris Matilda Hawkins.
 According to his son Silas, his father's talent was derived from his mother's ability to mimic others; Hawkins made his first stage appearance as a member of the chorus in a musical.
 During his last year at school, he wrote, with three friends, a revue entitled The Five Bs, the name of their form.
 He worked at Pitman's from the ages of 16 to 18, writing similar shows at a youth club.
 Hawkins joined the Royal Navy, entertaining with impressions for which he wrote scripts, and survived when HMS Limbourne sank after being torpedoed escorting the cruiser Charybdis near Guernsey.
 He was rescued by Ronnie Hill, a theatre actor at the time, and while recovering, Hawkins took part in plays, which resulted in his being taken into Combined Operations' Entertainments productions of the Royal Naval Barracks' Scran Bag.